A big thank you to our company partners!

 Since 2018, Next Plc, the British clothing, footwear and home products retailer, has donated to our work, including our Advice and Information service and our counselling programme.

 We have been working with Novartis, an international pharmaceutical company, since 2019 on initiatives including the ‘See What’s Next’ campaign, supporting people living with wet age related macular degeneration.
-Novartis has also supported the Macular Society’s work by providing grants to fund our services.
+Novartis has also supported the Macular Society’s work by providing grants to fund our services and, in turn we have worked together to help build the company’s understanding of what it is like to live with macular disease.

 "As someone who has lived with macular disease for more than 10 years, I was very keen to share my first-hand experiences to help other people.
 Novartis’ See What’s Next campaign gave me the opportunity to do just that.
 Macular disease has had a huge impact on my life but there are things that you can do to make life that bit easier and help you remain more independent."